 Excellent in pets with mild signs of poisoning, such as slight stomach upset or restlessness.
 Poor in those with severe signs symptoms such as heart arrhythmias, severe hypertension, collapse and seizures.

 Commonly used as a sugar substitute, xylitol is dangerous to pets.
 For Valentine’s Day, beware of sugar-free gum, candy, baked goods, and breath mints containing xylitol.
+Other items that may include xylitol: cough syrup, children's and adult chewable vitamins, mouthwash, and toothpaste.

 Threat to pets